A QUICK SUMMARY – FOR THE BUSY ONES

 Below you’ll find a set of essential information that should appear in the project specification document that you hand out for assessment and estimation.

 The best way to start off is to make the document transparent – the top section should contain the most basic contact info: company name, website, people involved and their contact details.
+Plus, here you can give an introduction, informing what this document is about and why you send it.

-All Development Teams work with certain sets of rules – it’s best to know if your rules are similar to the devs’ and what areas need to be adjusted in your future cooperation; which in turn will make the workflow that much more smooth.
+All development teams work with certain sets of rules – it’s best to know if your rules are similar to the devs’ and what areas need to be adjusted in your future cooperation; which in turn will make the workflow that much more smooth.

 Limitations – is there a budget constraint?
 Are you aiming for a specific deadline (if yes, why)?